Hong Kong shares may start steady, earnings in focus

 By Greg Roumeliotis and Jessica Toonkel and Jennifer Ablan

-HONG KONG Aug 27 Hong Kong shares could start steady on Tuesday, with the upside likely to be capped as investors await trading cues from earnings reports and policy indications in China.
+Industrial and Commercial Bank of China, Bank of Communications, China Life Insurance and CITIC Securities Co Ltd are among Chinese financial companies due to post 2012 results later in the day.

+Aluminum Corporation of China Ltd (CHALCO), Angang Steel Co Ltd, China COSCO, ZTE Corporation and Zijin Mining Group Co Ltd are among other notable releases.

-On Monday, the Hang Seng Index closed up 0.7 percent at 22,005.32 points and the China Enterprises Index of the top Chinese listings in Hong Kong rose 1.4 percent.
-Both had their biggest daily percentage gains since Aug.
-13.
+On Tuesday, the Hang Seng Index closed up 0.3 percent at 22,311.1, reversing midday losses.
+The China Enterprises Index of the top Chinese listings shed 0.5 percent.

-Elsewhere in Asia, Japan's Nikkei was down 0.4 percent and South Korea's KOSPI was down 0.1 percent at 0055 GMT.
+Elsewhere in Asia, Japan's Nikkei was down 0.2 percent, while South Korea's KOSPI was flat at 0056 GMT.

 FACTORS TO WATCH:

+* Bank of China Ltd and Agricultural Bank of China Ltd reported their worst annual earnings growth since going public, hit by central bank interest rate cuts in a slowing economy.

+* Hutchison Whampoa Ltd, a ports-to-telecoms empire owned by Asia's richest man Li Ka-shing, said on Tuesday it saw signs of recovery in major economies and the group's operating divisions would continue to invest and expand.

-* Chinese gold miner Zhaojin Mining Industry Co Ltd posted a 23 percent rise in first-half net profit to 2.37 billion yuan.
+* New China Life Insurance Co Ltd , which provides a broad range of life insurance products and services to individual and institutional customers, posted a 4.8 percent rise in 2012 net profit to 2.9 billion yuan.

-* A consortium of Chinese investors, comprising China Metallurgical Group and Jiangxi Copper, has demanded a review of a landmark $3 billion deal to produce copper in Afghanistan, the Ministry of Mines said on Monday, putting at risk one of Kabul's greatest hopes for economic independence.
+* China Rongsheng Heavy Industries Group, the country's largest private shipbuilder by accumulated order books, posted a net loss of 572.6 million yuan ($92 million) in 2012, its worst-ever loss due to a vessel supply glut and a weak global economy.

+* Air China , the country's flagship carrier, on Tuesday reported a 33.8 percent drop in 2012 net profit on high fuel prices and weak traffic demand as China's economy slowed.

-* Shanghai Fosun Pharmaceutical (Group) Co Ltd , a pharmaceutical unit of China's Fosun International Ltd, said its first-half net profit jumped 50 percent to 1.1 billion yuan.
+* Jiangxi Copper Co Ltd said its 2012 net profit fell 21.5 percent to 5.2 billion yuan.

-* Chinese steel prices are likely to weaken in the second half as supply continues to outstrip demand, a senior executive with Baoshan Iron & Steel, the country's biggest listed steelmaker by market value, said on Monday.

-* Poly Real Estate Group Co Ltd said its first-half net profit rose 36 percent to 3.4 billion yuan.
+* Evergrande Real Estate Group Ltd said its 2012 net profit fell 19 percent to 9.2 billion yuan.

-* China Construction Bank's chief risk officer Zeng Jianhua said on Monday that the central bank is currently seeking industry input on a plan to allow commercial banks to issue certificates of deposit.

-* China Southern Airlines Co Ltd , the country's largest carrier by fleet size, said its first-half net profit fell 19 percent to 344 million yuan.

-* MTR Corporation Ltd, a Hong Kong subway operator, said its first-half net profit rose 6.4 percent to HK$6.2 billion.

-* Evergrande Real Estate Group Ltd, a Chinese property developer, said its first-half profit rose 10 percent to 6.2 billion yuan.

-* China Shenhua Energy , the country's largest coal producer, plans to buy a massive coal chemical project from its parent, Chairman Zhang Xiwu said on Monday.
+* China's top luxury watch distributor Hengdeli Holdings Ltd said net profit for 2012 rose 4.9 percent to 855.2 million yuan and would cautiously expand its middle-to-high-end watch retail and related businesses, focusing on the mainland China market.

+* China Mengniu Dairy Co Ltd said its 2012 net profit fell to 1.26 billion yuan from 1.59 billion yuan and said it will step up its efforts on developing potential new operations and expand high-end brands and diversify its product portfolio.(Reporting by Clement Tan and Donny Kwok; Editing by Eric Meijer)

 By Greg Roumeliotis and Jessica Toonkel and Jennifer Ablan